 When I told friends about finding Ti Ti’s corn, they responded with stories of their own.
 “I have a jar of green beans that my beloved grandmother put up.
 If it’s up to me, it’ll be buried with me to sustain me on my journey to the sweet hereafter,” said Sheri Castle.
 April McGreger recalled harvesting the greens her grandfather had left in his fields shortly after his death, crying as she held the leaves he had cajoled from the soil before his departure.
 Food is the product of love and labor, usually in equal parts.
 When left behind, it reminds us that our loved ones were once very much alive.

 I have fantasies of sitting down with my Granddaddy at his kitchen table, plates overflowing with Underwood corn and biscuits as close to hers as I can get, and savoring the memory of Ti Ti with him.
 Of giving him one more actual taste of his life with her—a life he’s racked with guilt about ending too soon.
 I consider hanging onto it until he’s gone and sharing it with my Momma as a tribute to her parents and a celebration that they are finally together again.
 Sometimes I think about selfishly eating it alone and listening to recordings of her voice I made six months before she died.
-For now, that Ziploc bag waits inside my white Kenmore, alongside my guarded rations of bacon—a reminder of her love,
+For now, that Ziploc bag waits inside my white Kenmore, alongside my guarded rations of bacon—a reminder of her love, frozen in time.